Top Tips for Travelling as a Family in Japan

 Money

-You’ll need lots of cash!
 Japan although technologically advanced works mostly in cash.
 At some restaurants and hotels you will be able to use cards but most places take cash only.
-Be aware that many ATM’s won’t accept foreign cards for cash withdrawals.
-Consider a transaction free international card such as a Citibank debit card or load cash onto your Qantas card, these will work at 7/11 stores, bank ATM’s and post office ATM’s.
+Be aware that many ATMs won’t accept foreign cards for cash withdrawals, they are more likely to work at bank or post office ATMs.
+Consider a transaction free international card or Wise card, these will work at all ATMs, including those at 7/11 stores which you will find everywhere in Japan.

 Convenience stores